-14. Studies have been based on observation primarily, or some excellent intensive case studies of particular areas as in Otake Hideo, ed., How Electoral Reform Boomeranged: Continuity in Japanese Campaigning Style (Tokyo: Japan Center for International Exchange, 1998); and Cheol Hee Park, Daigishi no tsukurarekata (Tokyo: Bungei Shunjū, 2000).
-Both the latter, however, are based on research before the 2000 election.

-15. We interviewed a total of 23 persons in Tokyo in the fall 2001 and the spring of 2002.
+- 14. Studies have been based on observation primarily, or some excellent intensive case studies of particular areas as in Otake Hideo, ed., How Electoral Reform Boomeranged: Continuity in Japanese Campaigning Style (Tokyo: Japan Center for International Exchange, 1998); and Cheol Hee Park, Daigishi no tsukurarekata (Tokyo: Bungei Shunjū, 2000).
+Both the latter, however, are based on research before the 2000 election. - 15.
+We interviewed a total of 23 persons in Tokyo in the fall 2001 and the spring of 2002.
 Two Diet members were interviewed twice and one interview was conducted as a joint interview with three people.
 The politicans interviewed were from different parties, and from a range of home districts, who have been elected a various number of times.
-We addressed issues of bias by paying careful attention to the range and characteristics of the sample of interviewees.
+We addressed issues of bias by paying careful attention to the range and characteristics of the sample of interviewes.
 The interviews focused on electoral reform, campaign finance reform, administrative reform, politician-bureaucrat relations, constituency representation, party organization, kōenkai, factions, PARC, zoku, policymaking, and career advancement.
-Most interviews ranged from one hour to one and a half hours in length and were conducted in Japanese (except two conducted in English).
+Most interviews were conducted by both authors, but several were conducted by one of the authors alone.
+Interviews ranged from one hour to one and a half hours in length and were conducted in Japanese (except two conducted in English).
 Interviewees are identified herein only as A, B, C, etc., along with an indication of their positions.

 mobilization and party organization than a simple "yes" or "no." Some predictions and analyses about real changes are confirmed by our findings, especially about the changed incentives and consequent adaptation of behavior by many individual politicians; but we also discover that any expectations about the demise or complete transformation of the particular organization forms in that adaptation may be frustrated.
-Finally, we end with some implications of our findings for the LDP and Japanese politics.
+Finally, we end with some implications of our findings for the LDP and Japanese politics.16